CHEER-Hub/cheerkf/docs/05a-CHEER_DesignSafe_SignUp.md

 2. Submitting a [help ticket](https://www.designsafe-ci.org/help/new-ticket/).
 This will submit a ticket to TACC personnel who can help you set up your account.

 ## 3. Share TACC username with CHEER kf* manager
-After setting up your TACC account, please email your TACC username to the kf* manager (see email in header of this doc). ***Do not*** email your TACC password.
+After setting up your TACC account, please email your TACC username to cheer-hub@udel.edu. ***Do not*** email your TACC password.

 ## 4. Join the DesignSafe Slack Channel
 The DesignSafe Slack channel is useful because it provides live TACC server updates, can provide help with DesignSafe questions quickly (often quicker than submitting a help ticket), and supports a community of natural hazards researchers.